luntergroup/octopus/README.md

 ```

 which is at least consistent, but rapidly becomes unmanageable as the length and number of overlapping variants increases.

-Octopus's representation is both succinct and consistent.
-The `*` allele denotes an upstream deletion, while the `.` in the genotype of the second record indicates the allele is missing due to a previous event.
-As the records are phased, the called haplotypes can be unambiguously reconstructed when the VCF file is read sequentially.

-However, some existing tools will not recognise this format.
-For example, RTG Tools does not fully support this representation.
-Therefore, octopus has an option to also produce calls using a more typical VCF format (like the first of the two examples).
-To request this, use the `--legacy` command line option.
-This option is only available when outputting calls to a file (i.e. not `stdout`).

 ## Documentation